Banging Up Your Geometry In 3dsmax

 Noise as Modifier

 So basically what you want is a slight variation to the position of the vertexes in your mesh.
 One way to approach this would be to write a script that goes through each vertex of your mesh and randomizes its position based on some deviation value.
 However, there are a few disadvantages to this method.
-First, you'd want to place the random modifications inside an editmesh or editpoly modifier, and script access for those modifiers are somewhat limited.
-Why do this you ask?
-Well, because if you affect the vertexes of your original mesh, and then want to go back and edit that mesh, you now have a messy polygonal mesh to try and modify.
+The main one is if you affect the vertexes of your original mesh, and then want to go back and edit that mesh, you now have a messy polygonal mesh to try and modify.
 It's far better to to have an unmangled mesh, and store your randomization in a modifier that can be turned on and off, in case you ever want to go back to the original clean mesh.

 So instead of the vertex randomization method, try the Noise Modifier.
 It achieves the same thing, but with extra control over the size and scale of the noise, and it's a modifier so you can turn it off and go back to edit your unmangled mesh anytime you want.